 Table 11.
 Probabilistic co-occurrence results between 5-HT4 and behavioral topics.

 5-HT4 and Memory & Related Topics.
 The 5-HT4 receptor subtype has been extensively studied in relation to memory, learning, and cognition.
 Selective agonists for 5-HT4 have consistently led to enhanced memory and improved learning as measured by the Morris water maze, the object recognition, spatial alternation, autoshaping, passive avoidance, matching-to-sample, five-choice serial reaction time, and olfactory associated learning tests.
-In these same tests, selective antagonists for 5-HT4 have consistently led to decreased memory and impaired cognition (Meneses & Hong, 1997; Marchetti et al., 2007; Mohler et al., 2007; for review, see Hagena & Manahan-Vaughan, 2017).
+In these tests, selective antagonists for 5-HT4 have consistently led to decreased memory and impaired cognition (Meneses & Hong, 1997; Marchetti et al., 2007; Mohler et al., 2007; for review, see Hagena & Manahan-Vaughan, 2017).
 Many studies have attributed these effects to the ability of 5-HT4 to modulate acetylcholine release and synaptic plasticity in the hippocampal and prefrontal cortical regions.
-In mouse models, selective agonists have been shown to increase ACh release, augment LTP, attenuate depotentiation, and alternate patterns of LTD (Matsumoto et al., 2001; for review, see King, Marsden, & Fone, 2008).
-Furthermore, agonists have demonstrated the ability to improve neuronal survival and inhibit the generation of B-amyloid proteins, two qualities commonly associated with Alzheimer’s Disease (Cho & Hu, 2007).
+In mouse models, selective agonists have been shown to increase acetylcholine release, augment long-term potentiation, attenuate depotentiation, and alternate patterns of long-term depression (Matsumoto et al., 2001; for review, see King, Marsden, & Fone, 2008).
+Furthermore, agonists have demonstrated the ability to improve neuronal survival and inhibit the generation of ß-amyloid proteins, two qualities commonly associated with Alzheimer’s Disease (Cho & Hu, 2007).
 Given all of these results, many of these papers have discussed 5-HT4 as a potential target for Alzheimer’s Disease therapies.
 However, research on this matter does not seem to have progressed past pre-clinical testing as of 2020.

 5-HT4 and Gastrointestinal & Pain.
 The effects of agonists for 5-HT4 in the gastrointestinal tract have been studied in both healthy and unhealthy subjects.
-The use of agonists in dog models have resulted in enhanced motility in various regions of the GI tract, likely due to an associated release of ACh in local muscles (Mine et al., 1997; Taniyama et al., 2000).
-Successful treatments including Tegaserod have since been developed and tested using double-blind studies in healthy subjects as well as patients with IBS.
+The use of agonists in dog models have resulted in enhanced motility in various regions of the gastrointestinal tract, likely due to an associated release of acetylcholine in local muscles (Mine et al., 1997; Taniyama et al., 2000).
+Successful treatments including Tegaserod have since been developed and tested using double-blind studies in healthy subjects as well as patients with Irritable bowel syndrome or IBS.
 In healthy subjects, Tegaserod accelerated gastric emptying and transit in both the small intestine and colon.
 In IBS patients, this treatment was able to provide relief of symptoms including abdominal pain and discomfort, bloating, and constipation (Degen et al., 2001; Muller-Lissner et al., 2001).

 5-HT5A

-The 5-HT5A receptor was a less commonly studied receptor, and was only discussed in 51 papers – only 5 of these papers also referenced a specific topic of interest.
+The 5-HT5A receptor was a less commonly studied receptor, and was only discussed in 51 papers with only 5 of these papers also referenced a specific topic of interest.
 Furthermore, it only significantly co-occurred with one topic (Table 12).
 Additionally, the 5-HT5B receptor, which is only found in rodents and not humans, was mentioned in only 10 articles and did not have any significant topic co-occurrences.
 Therefore, only 5-HT5A results are presented in the current research.